jcolag/uManage/README.md

 You can also set options with a configuration file in your home directory.
 At this time, there are equivalent options to the above, divided into two categories.

 For obvious reasons, there is no equivalent to `-s`.
+However, there is the menu configuration here that isn't available otherwise.

 The following is an example `~/.uManage` file with all available options set: